hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 #### Controllers

 The __controllers__ in a protocol are entities that make decisions.
 They may or may not be direct parties.
-Controller supplies the business logic or rules that drive each specific instance of a protocol.
+Controllers provide the business logic or rules that drive each specific instance of a protocol.
 They provide the personality of the agent suitable for the use case it implements.

 With protocols, that means the controller decides when to initiate a protocol (often based on some external event), and how to respond to an